SourceDiver42/plyoung.github.io/pages/vinoma/vinoma-actions.md

 ### Hotspots ###

 Hotspots works almost similar to Buttons but rather than pressing a button the player have to click on an invisible rectangular area that you've defined.
 You would normally use this together with a Background.
 For example, you might show a background of a hallway with doors and create a hotspot over one of the doors which, when clicked, will change the active scene.

+Note: Same rules applying to Buttons do for Hotspots in the Hotspot editor.
+So you can use the @variable-name format there too for Goto and Variable related options.

 **Target** is the Hotspots Overlay to enable or disable.
 The list will be empty if you did not create any hotspots yet.
 Use the Hotspots editor to create overlays.